verologu/BTS-S3-DataExploration/README.md

 **/sql-exercise**
 contains the file of the sql queries and results

+**/pandas-exercise**
+contains the file of the pandas queries and results

 Starting with data exploration (bigdata)

 ## How to run the code